Customizing the Submit Button

 Now that we’ve covered the basics, let’s go through a complete example of custom CSS for a submit button.

-Note: The code below will change the submit button for all the forms on your site that were created with WPForms.
+The code below will change the submit button for all the forms created on your site with WPForms.
 If you want to style the submit button only on a single form, you’ll need to find the unique ID for that form.
 For more details, see our complete guide to styling contact forms with CSS.

 Here’s the CSS we’ll add for this example, which includes style changes for both hovering, and focusing: